zwizwa/asm_tools/README.md

 - Seq does not represent bit vector size at the Haskell type level.
 I believe this is a missed opportunity, but I did not know how to make it work in the time I had available.
-Fixing that likey requires to create a version 2, and refactor the library.
+Fixing that likely requires to create a version 2, and refactor the library.
 This is not for now.

 - The Seq CPU is really simple.
 It is definitely not general purpose.
-  However I do find it serves a purpose.
+  However I do find it useful.
 It does not seem to need pipelining at the clock rates I'm using it at, and it is terribly convenient to have function nesting and loops as opposed to writing custom state machine sequencers.
 Also, being able to express both machine code and the instruction decoder, bus architecture etc.. in the same Haskell module opens up a lot of possibilities.
 Additionally, CPU programs can be used to write QuickCheck tests for sequential logic peripherals.

 In general I really like this approach, but it is definitely not finished.